Too busy now? Save this for later.

 • Dry completely

-• Towel-dry and then air-dry standing upright or on edge
+• Towel-dry and then air-dry standing upright or on edge so all sides can dry.

-• Retire old boards
+• Retire worn-out boards

 FAQ – Non-toxic cutting boards